mainkoon81/ooo-Bayesian-Modeling-A/README.md

    <img src="https://user-images.githubusercontent.com/31917400/94021208-abb19b80-fdab-11ea-9d43-048d667aeea0.jpg" />

 > [Note] Naive-Bayes for classification
  - __Independence assumption in Naive Bayes:__ Given the class variable, each observed variable is independent of the other observed variables.
-In other words, if we observe the class variable, influence cannot flow between any of the other variables.
+In other words, if we observe the class variable, influence cannot flow between any of the other child variables.
 It's like a typical "tail-to-tail" structure.
+But Think! the Class has not yet been observed.
+So it's naive to say all features are independent?
    <img src="https://user-images.githubusercontent.com/31917400/94045116-e96fed80-fdc6-11ea-9e62-14581ac9877b.jpg" />